 \subsection{Related works}

-We first compare our results for distributed PCA with the minimax bound for traditional PCA given in \cite{cai2013sparse}.
-For ease of exposition we state these comparisons in terms of the $\sin$-$\Theta$ distance between subspaces as these are equivalent to the corresponding Procrustes distances.
+We begin by comparing our results for distributed PCA in the setting where $\mSigma^{(i)} \equiv \mSigma = \muu\mLambda\muu^\top + \sigma^2\mi$ with $\muu \in \mathbb{R}^{D \times d}$, against the minimax bound for traditional PCA (where all $N = nm$ observations are centralized on a single node) provided in \cite{cai2013sparse}.
+For ease of exposition, we state these comparisons in terms of the $\sin$-$\Theta$ distance between subspaces, as these are equivalent to the corresponding Procrustes distances.
 Let $\Theta$ be the family of spiked covariance matrices of the form

-where $C_1, C_2$, $\sigma^2$ and $\gamma \in (0,1]$ are fixed constants.
+where $C_1$, $C_2$, $\sigma^2$, and $\gamma \in (0,1]$ are fixed constants.
 Then for any $\mSigma \in \bm{\Theta}$, we have from Proposition~\ref{prop:PCA_||hatUW-U||_previous} that

-with high probability, provided that $\muu$ has {\em bounded coherence}.
-Meanwhile, by Theorem~1 in \cite{cai2013sparse}, the {\em minimax} error rate for the class $\Theta$ is
+with high probability, provided that $\muu$ has \emph{bounded coherence}.
+Meanwhile, by Theorem~1 in \cite{cai2013sparse}, the \emph{minimax} error rate for the class $\Theta$ is

 where the infimum is taken over all estimators $\tilde{\muu}$ of $\muu$.
-If $\gamma<1$ then the error rate in Eq.~\eqref{Eq:PCA_rate1_previous} for distributed PCA is the same as that in Eq.~\eqref{Eq:PCA_rate2_previous} for traditional PCA while if $\gamma=1$ then there is a (multiplicative) gap of order at most $\log D$ between the two error rates.
-Note, however, that Eq.~\eqref{Eq:PCA_rate1_previous} provides a high-probability bound for $\|\hat\muu\mw-\muu\|_F^2$ which is a slightly stronger guarantee than the expected value in Eq.~\eqref{Eq:PCA_rate2_previous}.
+If $\gamma<1$, then the error rate in Eq.~\eqref{Eq:PCA_rate1_previous} for distributed PCA is the same as that in Eq.~\eqref{Eq:PCA_rate2_previous} for traditional PCA, while if $\gamma=1$, then there is a (multiplicative) gap of order at most $\log D$ between the two error rates.
+Note, however, that Eq.~\eqref{Eq:PCA_rate1_previous} provides a high-probability bound for $\|\hat\muu\mw-\muu\|_F^2$, which is a slightly stronger guarantee than the expected value in Eq.~\eqref{Eq:PCA_rate2_previous}.